mcconville/blog/_posts/blog/2022-01-04-thirteen-lessons.md

 Towards the end of 2020, my team was affected by layoffs.
 Aside from the heartbreak of telling someone they no longer had a job, it brought back echoes of the last years of Nortel.

 Additionally, in that process, something happened in our management team that shattered my trust, pretty much irrepairably.
-From the book 'Unleashed'
+From reading the 'Unleashed' book - I realized this.
+[Everything starts with trust](https://hbr.org/2020/05/begin-with-trust).

+My trust was broken, and I think in addition, my belief in IBM suffered.
+I don't believe that same course of events could happen at Google, with the systems they have in place.

 During that tima, I was also surprised that recruiters from the big tech companies were asking me to interview.
-So with practice and preparation, I was offered a job at Google.
+So with a LOT of practice, preparation, and luck, I was offered a job at Google.

 Once again I am grateful to work for a company that is challenging me, and nurturing me.
 Performance is vital at Google.

-I feel at home there.
+This was a helpful exercise for me ... and a helpful way to set context for the year ahead.